-In addition, the Securities Exchange Board of India's Guidelines ('Cyber Security & Cyber Resilience Framework' for Stock Brokers/Depository Participants) have mandated stockbrokers and depository participants to draft their cybersecurity and cyber resilience policy document and ensure provisioning of alternate services or systems to customers in the event of any security incident.
+In addition, SEBI's Guidelines (Cyber Security & Cyber Resilience Framework for Stock Brokers/Depository Participants) have mandated stockbrokers and depository participants to draft their cybersecurity and cyber resilience policy document and ensure provisioning of alternate services or systems to customers in the event of any security incident.

-The Ministry of Home Affairs has operationalised a toll-free National Helpline number '1930' (previously '155260') and an online reporting platform, namely, the 'National Cyber Crime Reporting Portal' to enable persons to immediately report financial loss caused to persons due to cyber financial frauds including debit or credit card fraud, e-wallet and internet banking related fraud, etc. This reporting platform can also be used by persons to report other kinds of cybercrimes, which include unauthorised access of data or data breach, ransomware, online and social media-related crimes, cryptocurrency related frauds, etc.
+The Ministry of Home Affairs has set up a toll-free National Helpline number '1930' (previously '155260') and an online reporting platform (the National Cyber Crime Reporting Portal) to enable persons to immediately report financial loss caused to persons due to cyber financial frauds including debit or credit card fraud, e-wallet and internet banking related fraud, etc. This reporting platform can also be used by persons to report other kinds of cybercrimes, which include unauthorised access of data or data breach, ransomware, online and social media-related crimes, cryptocurrency related frauds, etc.